rpearce/robertwpearce.com/src/posts/2014-09-03-working-in-london.md

 ---
 author: "Robert Pearce"
 authorTwitter: "@RobertWPearce"
-description: "What it's been like working in London for a few days."
+desc: "What it's been like working in London for a few days."
 image: "/images/clapham-cafe.jpg"
 keywords: "remote work, remote working, digital nomad, london, articulate, travel"
 title: "Working In London"